mlanza/ai-literacy/101/14-tampering-correcting.md

 Large language models are trained on mountains of text — books, blogs, transcripts, documentation, Wikipedia, Reddit.
 What gets included, how it gets weighted, and what gets excluded are all human choices.

-If you decide Wikipedia is trustworthy and 4chan isn’t, you give more weight to the former.
+If you decide Wikipedia is trustworthy and Quora isn’t, you give more weight to the former.
 That doesn’t mean the model believes Wikipedia.
 It means the probabilities shift — certain ideas become more likely to surface.

 That’s not the model doing the shaping.
 That’s people.